fishcus/KAP-manual/en/datasource/rdbms_datasource/import_oracle.en.md

 ## Import Data from Oracle

 Oracle is supported as data source since Kyligence Enterprise 3.3.0, including Oracle 11g and higher versions.
-To load Oracle tables, Oracle driver jar package is needed to put in `$KYLIN_HOME/ext`.
-Need to restart Kyligence Enterprise to take effect.
+To load Oracle tables, put Oracle driver jar in `$KYLIN_HOME/ext` and restart Kyligence Enterprise to take effect.
 The recommended driver is ojdbc6.jar and higher.

 Then please set the following configurations in `kylin.properties` or in project configuration: